simonmonk/squid/README.md

 # An RGB LED Python Library.

 Squid is a Python library to drive the Raspberry Squid RGB LED.
 Or in fact any common cathode RGB LED.
 The library also includes code for switch debouncing.
-Something that uoi may find useful if you have the Raspberry Squid's companion the Raspberry Button.
+Something that you may find useful if you have the Raspberry Squid's companion the Raspberry Button.

-The Raspberry Squid is an RGB LED with built-in series resistors and sockets that will plug directly onto the GPIO header of a Raspberry Pi.
+The Raspberry Squid is an RGB LED with built-in series resistors and sockets on the end of color-coded flying leads that will plug directly onto the GPIO header of a Raspberry Pi.

 ![Raspberry Squid](http://www.simonmonk.org/wp-content/uploads/2014/09/squid_on_b_plus_1-web-1024x437.jpg)